 We wanted to share our experiences and the things we have learnt, so we have created this website.
 We hope it will become a hub for the communication knowledge we gain, and helps you develop your child’s language skills.

 I teach every day essential, and fun seasonal signs through songs, games, stories and movement.
-Enjoy learning baby sign language in Mandarin and English from the convenience of your own home every Wednesday and Sunday, 10am to 10:35am (GMT) via Zoom.
+Enjoy learning baby sign language in Mandarin and English from the convenience of your own home every Sunday, 9am to 9:35am (GMT) via Zoom.

 “My two year old son and I enjoy this baby sign language class.
 A great variety of nursery rhymes in Chinese and English.
 We love the story time as well.
 I surprised myself how much sign language I’ve learnt and very proud my son has learnt the sign language for ‘more’, ‘thank you’, ‘please’, ‘train’ and much more!
 Highly recommended.”